danielrcollins1/Arena/README.md

-MARSHAL -- Creates random bands of men as encountered in the wilderness (e.g., bandits, brigands, buccaneers, nomads, etc., in numbers 30-300), with leaders of appropriate levels, in which the leaders are generated by simulating their entire combat history in the Arena.
+MARSHAL -- Creates random bands of men as encountered in the wilderness (e.g., bandits, brigands, buccaneers, nomads, etc., in numbers 30-300), with leaders of appropriate levels.
+Leaders are generated by simulating their entire combat history in the Arena.

 -----------------------------------------------------------------